-In order to use any of the stored power, you also need an inverter.
+In order to use any of the stored power and be able to plug things into outlets, you also need an inverter.
 I use a Magnum continuous inverter/charger (MODEL MS2012).

 My ceiling fan is a Fantastic Fan (Model 2250).
-It is super powerful and can either pull air in on a hot day or blow smoke and smells out when I’m cooking.
+It is super powerful and can either pull air in on a hot day or blow air out when I’m cooking.

 The front of all of the cabinets is reclaimed barn wood, floors are dark bamboo, and the shower floor is made of teak.
 If you are looking for a source of reclaimed barn wood, there are lots of sites on the web that you can source it from.